-2. Write down what you are trying to prove $\lim{x\to a} f(g(x)) = f(L)$ in $\epsilon - \delta$ form.
+2. Write down what you are trying to prove in $\epsilon - \delta$ form.

 3. Prove it.
-Hint: You are going to have to use the δ you get from one of your assumptions as the ε in the other assumption.
+Hint: Think about what the two assumptions give you control over.
+You are going to have to use the δ you get from one of your assumptions as the ε in the other assumption.